The 6 Cities In Switzerland You Need To Visit (If You Love Good Food & Scenery )

 Why: The Lavaux wine region has been a protected UNESCO site since 2007.
 Wine has been produced in the area since Roman times, with eleventh-century monks continuing production.
 To honour this local heritage, the Beau-Rivage Palace can arrange wine tours for guests to experience the region, often meeting with the producers themselves.

-What to see: The nearby Chaplin’s World museum is also really awesome – it’s an interactive exhibit on Charlie Chaplin and the birth of film & comedy.
-(Chaplin spent his final years in the region.)
-What to eat: Lunch at the Cafe de la Poste in Lutry.
+What to Eat: Lunch at the Cafe de la Poste in Lutry.
 The filet de perche is a really special treat and is the perfect side of the gorgeous view over the stunning lake Geneva Cafe de la Poste is full of locals and traditional Swiss food.

 Location: 230 km South West of Zurich - About 2 hour 30 minutes drive, or 120 km East of Geneva - About 1 hour 30 minutes drive.